psychemedia/storytelling-notes/fire-bird-vassiissa.md

 - tells horse, who replies ; white stone stable; goes to where horse is stabled "but do not touch the golden bridle"; gets horse, then bridle, alarms, caught;
 - let you off if you get the Princess, else head; tells horse, etc
 - Princess sees horse, who talks to her, tricks her to get on, cannot control it...hunter saves her, falls in love, but hunter tells her what he must do...that evening, the princess and the horse of power talk, princess shows the horse her necklace;
-- horse of power pretends to be Princeess, hunter gets horse with gold mane; horse of power escapes;
+- horse of power pretends to be Princess, hunter gets horse with gold mane; horse of power escapes;
 - Princess and gold horse now in possession; hunter takes horse of power pretend to be gold mane horse, gets firebird; horse of power changes back;
 - horse changes into firebird, and the young man presented with a reward; horse returns